anywhichway/lmdb-cluster/README.md

 }
 ```

+If the `options` argument to `serve` is a string, it is the path to a JavaScript file that exports the options in the above form.
+The path is resolved relative to the current working directory, i.e. the directory from which the file containing the call to `serve` is saved.
+See the 'test' directory for an example.

 `serverOptions` are the same options that would be passed to NodeJS [server.listen](https://nodejs.org/api/http.html#http_server_listen).

-`clusterOptions` are the same options that would be use for NodeJS [clustering](https://nodejs.org/api/cluster.html), this includes `maxCPUs` and `on` event handlers, e.g.
+`clusterOptions` are the same options that would be used for NodeJS [clustering](https://nodejs.org/api/cluster.html), this includes `maxCPUs` and `on` event handlers, e.g.

 ```javascript
 {